StackVista/stackstate-docs/setup/kubernetes_install/install_stackstate.md

   ```

-* **Non-interactive mode:** Run the script with the `-n` flag to pass the required configuration on the command line, this is useful for scripting.
+* **Non-interactive mode:** Run the script with the flag `-n` to pass configuration on the command line, this is useful for scripting.

   ```
   ./generate_values.sh -n <configuration items>